Menu

 The 2025-2026 Officers are Teresa Jacobs, President; Edwin Lott, Vice President; Bill Smith, Second Vice President; Secretary, Debbie Krauser; Treasurer, Nonda Meng; and Directors at Large: Julie Crump, Julia Houston, David Harris, Sharon Rigsby, John Kelley, and Tash Kelley.

-From the President - March 2026
+From the President - April 2026

 Dear Members,

-We are seeking donations to support upcoming projects.
+We are still seeking donations to support upcoming projects.
 If you would like to donate, it will go towards our beautification and special projects fund.

 Regards,